 Stefan Hopf at the All Member Summit of the BRI: “The legislative loses connection”

 In mid-June our blockchain expert Stefan Hopf traveled to New York to attend the All Member Summit of the Blockchain Research Institute.
 The both state- and company-sponsored BRI supports more than 70 blockchain projects across multiple industries and is considered one of the leading think tanks in the field.
 Besides his job at Nunatak, Stefan has been working there as a researcher since May 2017.
 At the Summit he presented his whitepaper “Blockchain: The Emerging Platform for Manufacturing 4.0”.
-We asked Stefan about his trip to the Big Apple:
+We asked him about his trip to the Big Apple:

-Stefan, what are the most important learnings from the event?
+Mr. Hopf, what are the most important learnings from the event?

-When so many international top experts meet to discuss a certain topic, it’s always about the big picture: how blockchain will change the economy and society of tomorrow.
+STEFAN HOPF: When so many international top experts meet to discuss a certain topic, it’s always about the big picture: how blockchain will change the economy and society of tomorrow.
 Though not exclusively: the summit was also very specifically concerned with the practical application of the technology.
 It offered an outlook on completely new business perspectives, especially when coupling blockchain with adjacent innovations such as AI and IoT.
 But as we all know: everything has its downside – the risks of the current developments were also discussed.

 What are some of the risks for example?